yamanidev/ingeniums-website/README.md

-# Ingeniums website
+## About

-Website for the scientific club Ingeniums of ESI SBA (will probably remain incomplete).
+Website for the scientific club Ingeniums of [ESI SBA (École Supérieure en Informatique de Sidi Bel Abbès)](https://www.esi-sba.dz/) that I was tasked to build during my time at the club.
+Project was discontinued.

 Social media accounts of the club:
 - [Facebook](https://web.facebook.com/ingeniums)
 - [Instagram](https://www.instagram.com/ingeniums22/)